-This guide on where to stay in Milos lists the best places to stay in Milos Greece.
+This guide on where to stay in Milos lists the best places to stay in areas such as Adamas, Plaka, and Pollonia.
 Accommodation choices to suit all budgets as well as travel tips.

-The volcanic, picturesque island of Milos is one of the most upcoming destinations in Greece these days.
-With over 70 stunning beaches, lovely fishing villages, ancient sites and unique landscapes, Milos can easily become your new favourite place in Greece.
+The volcanic, picturesque island of Milos is one of the most upcoming destinations in Greece.

-A question that immediately comes to mind if you are planning a vacation on this Greek island is where to stay in Milos.
-These days there are plenty of options, though if you go in peak season (July – August) advance booking is definitely recommended.
+These days there are plenty of options, though if you go in peak season (July – August) advance booking for Milos hotels is definitely recommended.

 Map of Milos Accommodation

 If you look at a map of Milos, you will see that its shape is quite unique.
 There is a big, natural bay, separating the east part of the island from the west part.
-All the accommodation can be found in the east side of Milos, as the west side is mountainous and largely inaccessible, unless you rent a 4WD.
+All the accommodation can be found in the east side of Milos.

 Where to stay in Milos – Adamas

 If you are travelling from Athens to Milos by ferry, Adamas is the first place you will see in Milos.
 Also known as Adamantas, it’s the largest town on the island, with approximately 1,400 residents out of a population of around 5,000 people in Milos.

 Adamas sits right in a big, natural bay, and it has it all – rooms to let, hotels, restaurants, bars, cafes, a few shops and a couple of beaches.

 Papikinou beach, about a kilometre to the east of the port, is shallow, and therefore ideal if you have children.
 There is also a smaller beach, Lagada, to the west of the port.